-Be prepared to spend extra time with your horse in the first two weeks, even if you are just watching him in the field or in his stable.
-If he is displaying bad habits, spending time with him will show the yard owner that you care and are willing to work through issues.
+Be prepared to spend extra time with your horse in the first two weeks, even if you are just watching them in the field or in their stable.
+If they are displaying bad habits, spending time with them will show the yard owner that you care and are willing to work through issues.
 But most of all, it will help you develop a relationship with your horse.

 During the first couple of weeks, contain your riding to the school and local routes.
 If you are nervous, ask others on the yard to escort you or a trusty friend to cycle alongside.
 Even the so-called ‘bombproof’ horses are on their toes when first greeted by new sights and sounds.

 Do not rush into anything; enjoy getting to know your new horse.
 It isn’t like at a riding school where once you are tired of one you can ride another – this may be the only one you ride for the foreseeable future.
 You may wish to lead your new horse around the local routes if you are feeling nervous.
 If you do, make sure it is wearing its bridle and hold the reins with both hands, both under the neck and along the reins.
 If it does spook and try to bolt, you have more control.